Kristoff St. John Thanks 'Young And Restless' Fans For Support, 'Y&R' Ratings Get Boost With Neil's Return

 After being away for several months, Kristoff St. John is back on The Young and the Restless as Neil Winters and his first scene was a winner.
-Y&R fans are thrilled to have St. John back and it looks like his return even gave a boost to the show’s ratings.
-Kristoff recently took a moment on social media to thank fans for their support and people are anxious for spoilers regarding what comes next.
+Y&R fans are thrilled to have St. John back, and it looks like his return even gave a boost to the show’s ratings.
+Kristoff recently took a moment on social media to thank fans for their support, and people are anxious for spoilers regarding what comes next.

 As Entertainment Weekly details, Young and Restless ratings were up for the week of April 20, the week that Kristoff St. John reprised his role onscreen as Neil Winters.
 In fact, these were the highest the ratings have been for Y&R since mid-January.
 Of course, the episodes this week also featured the juicy storyline involving JT’s death and the efforts by Victoria, Sharon, Nikki, and Phyllis to cover it up.